 The price of electricity and other economic and demographic factors drive the annual consumption of electric energy and the growth of the seasonal peak.
 Compared with the economic forecast in RSP14, the forecast in RSP15 shows less growth in 2013 to 2015, higher growth in 2016 to 2018, and the same growth for the remaining years.
 The RSP15 forecast continues to use real gross domestic product (GDP) for energy forecasting, with federal efficiency standards subtracted from the energy forecast.

-summarizes the ISO’s forecasts of gross annual electric energy use and gross seasonal peak load (50/50 and 90/10) for New England overall and for each state.
+Table 3-1 summarizes the ISO’s forecasts of gross annual electric energy use and gross seasonal peak load (50/50 and 90/10) for New England overall and for each state.
 RSP15 forecasts of gross annual energy use, and both summer and winter gross seasonal peak conditions are similar to those published in RSP14.
 Compared with the RSP14 forecast, the RSP15 50/50 load forecast for gross summer peak demand is 220 MW lower in 2015 and 50 MW lower in 2023.

 Table 3-1 Summary of Annual Gross Electric Energy Use and Gross Peak Demand Forecast for New England and the States, 2015/2016 and 2024/2025